aether-machine/Oscilloplasm/README.md

 Where the second differential x'' (with respect to time) is passed through two voltage controlled integrators, and the inversion of the x output connected to the input to solve.
 Here, ω = 2πf which is the angular frequency of the sine wave.

-The trig identity is a rearrangement of
+The trig identity is a rearrangement of:

 $$
 sin^2 + cos^2 = 1
 $$

+Which generates a real time error value, and out of phase sinusoidal outputs of the second harmonic.

 The complete equation with stabilization is: